This page is about a bladder examination called a cystoscopy. You can find the following information

 You can usually go home the same day.
 This will depend on

 - The time of day you have the anaesthetic – if it is very late in the day, it may be better for you to stay overnight

-If there are large tumours which need treatment, you will need to stay longer and you may need a catheter (a tube into the bladder) for a few days after the operation.
+If there are large tumours which need treatment, you will need to stay longer and you may need a catheter (a tube into the bladder to drain urine) for a few days after the operation.

 Understandably, waiting for results can make you anxious.
-If your doctor needs the results urgently, it can be noted on the test request form, and the results will be ready sooner.
+If your doctor needs the results urgently, they can make a note of this on the test request form, and the results will be ready sooner.
 Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary to check if the results are back.
+If it is not an emergency, and you have not heard after a couple of weeks, ring your doctor's secretary or GP to check if the results are back.